hplt-project/data-analytics-tool/README.md

 Support for language-dependent components has been added for dozens of languages.

-Automated reports generated out of the tool that is actioned from a web application to which a corpus can be uploaded.
+Automated reports are generated out of the tool, actioned from a web application to which a corpus can be uploaded.
 Once processed, the viewer will plot the analysis and automatically generate a PDF report containing the same information.

 Icon: https://thenounproject.com/icon/fingerprint-3530285/